jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     ValueError: wake_time: 20:26 is earlier than sleep_time: 23:50

-* I add the error to the list of exceptions encountered even though I made this one happen
+* I will add the error to the list of exceptions encountered even though I made this one happen

   .. code-block:: python